At-Fault Driver Cover

 Through at fault driver cover, insurers provide specified lump sum benefits for prescribed injuries which the driver may sustain and in some cases the insurers provide a death benefit for the at fault driver.

-Three of the six greenslip insurers offer at fault driver cover.
+Two of the six greenslip insurers offer at fault driver cover.
 A full insurer by insurer comparison of at fault driver cover is on this site, including injuries, benefits and exclusions.

 Whilst at fault driver cover is a worthwhile additional feature, it was introduced by the insurers primarily as a marketing tool.
 A green slip is a generic product.
 The only real differentiating features are price, ease of access for purchase and at fault driver cover.
 The introduction of at fault driver cover provided the opportunity for insurers to differentiate their green slip offering on a basis other than price.